Ph.D. Program in Business Administration

 Dissertation (12 Credits)

-One member must be from the major area, excluding the chairperson.
+• One additional member must be from the major area.

 BUAD 997 Dissertation Guidance